Enduriel/BB-Modding-Doc-MD/Modern Hooks/Improvements Over Adam's Hooks.md

 - `::mod_hookNewObjectOnce`
 - `::mod_hookBaseClass`

-we now only have [[Raw Hooks|::Hooks.rawHook]], which is actually a drop in replacement for `::mod_hookExactClass` (and actually patches hookExactClass to redirect to `::Hooks.rawHook`), except it is able to apply to ALL Battle Brothers Classes, with no exceptions.
-However, we should instead use the new [[#New Basic Hooks|basic hooks]].
+we now only have [[Raw Hooks|<Mod>.rawHook]], which is actually a drop in replacement for `::mod_hookExactClass` (and actually patches hookExactClass to redirect to `<Mod>.rawHook`), except it is able to apply to ALL Battle Brothers Classes, with no exceptions.
+However, we should instead use the new [[Basic Hooks|<Mod>.hook]] as it performs additional error validation and fixes a serious bug in the other hooks.

 ### Hooking Descendants
 ***IMPORTANT NOTE***
 ```
 This is an example only you shouldn't use Modern Hooks like this, refer to the section on the new Basic Hooks below
 ```
-Additionally, `mod_hookDescendants` is superseded by [[Raw Hooks|Hooks.rawLeafHook]].
+Additionally, `mod_hookDescendants` is superseded by [[Raw Hooks|<Mod>.rawLeafHook]].
 The distinction is easiest to explain with an example.
 Let's hook `scripts/items/item` to add a new function `foo` to it which prints `foo` to the log, then let's use hooDescendants to wrap that call and print `bar`.
 ```squirrel
 ::mods_hookBaseClass("items/item", function(o) {
 	o.foo <- function() {